 - Current Government policy settings and known health service initiatives will continue.
-It is assumed that we will receive fair prices for services provided on behalf of other DHBs and the Crown. - Normal operations, volumes and service delivery will continue in 2014/15, with no disruptions associated with pandemic or natural disaster. - Population-based funding levels will remain the same, as indicated in the funding envelope received in December 2013. - Following the late advice received in March 2015 the DHB has adjusted the 2014/15 forecast.
-However, the out years have not been adjusted and reflect the assumption that transitional funding (post 2014/15) will be maintained at 2013/14 levels as modelled in the financial affordability analysis performed for the hospital redevelopment business case (i.e. a reversion to the prior year funding level after the \$1.0m reduction in 2014/15). - The West Coast DHB will continue to receive Crown Funding on an early payment basis. - Any additional compliance costs, legislative changes, sector reorganisation or service devolvement will be cost-neutral or fully funded. - Conditions of collective employment agreements that have already been settled will be implemented as agreed, with no unplanned impacts from second tier bargaining or debate over interpretation and translation issues.
-Employee cost increases for expired wage agreements will be settled on fiscally sustainable terms, inclusive of step increases and the impact of accumulated leave revaluation. - External provider increases will be made within available funding levels, after allowance for committed and demand-driven funding. - Transformation strategies and programmes will not be delayed due to sector or legislative changes.
+It is assumed that we will receive fair prices for services provided on behalf of other DHBs and the Crown. - Normal operations, volumes and service delivery will continue in 2014/15, with no disruptions associated with pandemic or natural disaster. - Population-based funding levels will remain the same, as indicated in the funding envelope received in December 2013, and transitional funding will be maintained at 2013/14 levels. - The West Coast DHB will continue to receive Crown Funding on an early payment basis. - Any additional compliance costs, legislative changes, sector reorganisation or service devolvement will be cost-neutral or fully funded. - Conditions of collective employment agreements that have already been settled will be implemented as agreed, with no unplanned impacts from second tier bargaining or debate over interpretation and translation issues.
+Employee cost increases for expired wage agreements will be settled on fiscally

+- sustainable terms, inclusive of step increases and the impact of accumulated leave revaluation. - External provider increases will be made within available funding levels, after allowance for committed and demand-driven funding. - Transformation strategies and programmes will not be delayed due to sector or legislative changes.
 It is assumed that investment to meet increased demand will be prioritised and approved in line with the Board's strategy. - The approved forecasted deficit will be funded via deficit support (equity injections) by the Crown. - In line with Generally Accepted Accounting Policies, land and buildings will be re-valued every three years or sooner if required.
 The land and buildings were re-valued/impaired 30 June 2012.
 The forecast for 2014/15 and the budgets for this and outlying years have been based on this revaluation.
-It has been assumed that there will be minimal change from this valuation for the 2014/15 year; however, there may be further impairments necessary dependent on the outcome of engineering assessments.

-Work will continue on the facilities redevelopment plans for Greymouth and Buller under the nationally directed Partnership Group.
+It has been assumed that there will be minimal change from this valuation for the 2014/15 year; however, there may be further impairments necessary dependent on the outcome of engineering assessments. - Work will continue on the facilities redevelopment plans for Greymouth and Buller under the nationally directed Partnership Group.
 As the Grey redevelopment has been approved, the costs and capital expenditure associated have been included in the capital budget with the operating net result reflecting the modelling per the detailed business case approved by cabinet in April 2014.
 As agreed in the business case the funding will be a mix of debt and equity.